 (There were other issues that resolved as well, including candida overgrowth.)

-So, basically, sugar is nefarious for those of us with autoimmune issues.
+So, basically, sugar is a downfall for those of us with autoimmune issues.
 For those of you who are healthy and symptom-free, sugar is still something to enjoy in moderation.
 Substituting in whole food alternatives is healthful for everyone.
 (If you continue to have sugar in your diet, just make sure it’s organic evaporated cane juice, rapadura or sucanat [not white sugar like C&H].
 These are less refined, more natural forms of sugar and are not genetically modified.)

 One way to eliminate, or reduce sugar intake, is to substitute in honey.
 If you have old favorite recipes you’d like to convert, below are guidelines and a helpful chart!